Groovenauts engineer, Kai, here!

 Running the Flow on a timed schedule

 Now that we know our Flow can send messages to Slack, let’s try scheduling it to send a message every minute.
-To do this, just click the “Activating start times” checkbox and save.
+To do this, just click the “Activate auto-execution” checkbox and save.

 The Flow should now be executing each minute.
 Results of each execution are recorded into the logs.